-Specifically, the amending law introduces article 11D to the main VAT Law which imposes the reverse charge mechanism for transactions whereby ownership of new buildings or land subject to VAT, is transferred from the borrower to the lender as part of a loan restructuring or under forced transfer conditions.
-The provisions enacted go beyond what is permissible by the VAT Directive which through Article 199(1)(e) only permits the use of the reverse charge on the supply of immovable property sold by a judgment debtor in a compulsory sale procedure.
+Specifically, the amending law introduces article 11D to the VAT Law (in accordance with Article 199a(1)(e) of the EU VAT Directive) which imposes the reverse charge mechanism for transactions whereby ownership of new buildings or land subject to VAT, is transferred from the borrower to the lender as part of a loan restructuring or under forced transfer conditions.
+The provisions enacted go beyond what is permissible by the VAT Directive which through Article 199a(1)(e) only permits the use of the reverse charge on the supply of immovable property sold by a judgment debtor in a compulsory sale procedure.
 However, the provisions are considered beneficial under the current climate that has seen the banking sector come through one of the worst periods in its history, following the 2013 banking crisis imposed on Cyprus by the EU.